-“Right now I think it’s difficult to make any promise.
+“Right now, I think it’s difficult to make any promise.
 It’s just too soon to make decisions.
-I don’t know even what I will do after next month Le Mans 24 hours, finish my program in the world endurance championship, and I wanted to have the 2020 open because I don’t know exactly what opportunities may come for me for next year in terms of racing.
+I don’t know even what I will do after next month’s Le Mans 24 hours, finish my program in the World Endurance Championship, and I wanted to have the 2020 open because I don’t know exactly what opportunities may come for me for next year in terms of racing.
 So you know, I don’t know — until I know the program for next year, I cannot promise or have any idea in my mind.

 “But as I always say, I would be more than happy to race here again in the future and to win the triple crown, which is still a target or different target.
 You know, maybe I race different series with different challenges.
 Maybe next year, as well, completely out of my comfort zone again, and maybe, you know, this type of challenge, they can bring you a lot of success and you can be part of the history of the sport or can be really disappointed.